abhishekbalu/quadcopter/README.md

 - Here is how all the frames go together.
 The x_laser and y_laser in the image below are the frame above presented:
 ![](http://i.imgur.com/kzwIPOj.png)
 - On our quad that has the Hokuyo, the launch file sequence to get the SLAM pose is two step, one to launch the hokuyo_node and another to do a transform: ```px4_laser_launch``` and ```laser_test_launch```.
-- When issuing the last launch file to public the transform between laser and map frames, you may have to re-issue the launch command.
+- When issuing the last launch file to public the transform between laser and map frames, you may have to re-issue the launch command

 - We use the urg/hokuyo node for the **UTM-30LX** laser mounted on our quad.
 This [link](http://wiki.ros.org/urg_node) provides a ROS API and driver to set params  (there is an older driver [here](http://wiki.ros.org/hokuyo_node)).
 For the SLAM approach we use hector_mapping that was made by Stefan Kohlbrecher and Johannes Meyer at Darmstadt, it is maintained, and provides 2D pose estimates at 40Hz.
 You can find a link [here](http://wiki.ros.org/hector_mapping) that has detailed information.

-## 17 NVidia ssh
+## 17 NVidia/Quad ssh and wifi
  - Since you login to the NVidia via ssh consider using some sort of graphical program to allow you visualize data onboard such as X. (ssh x for Unix, something like XLaunch with X11 setup in Putty).
 Also consider using some sort of terminal emulator like [tmux](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-tmux-on-ubuntu-12-10--2) or [terminator](http://technicalworldforyou.blogspot.pt/2012/11/install-terminator-terminal-emulator-in.html).
+The Wifi dongle used is [this](https://www.asus.com/Networking/USBAC56/) one.
  - QuadBase wireless network is the local network used, either on Quad-Base
   - Find the ip of the quad ```sudo arp-scan --interface=wlan0 --localnet``` (on our local network QuadBase5 the ips are normally the following - they are linked with the quad ID, which is marked on the quadcopter on a white tape)
     - **Quad1**: *Wifi* ```11.0.3.1```, ```11.0.1.5``` or ```11.0.1.51`` *Ethernet* ```10.0.29.251```
     - **Quad2**: *Wifi* ```11.0.3.2``` *Ethernet* ```10.0.20.205```
+  - **NEW** To solve some issues of the old procedure a new procedure is in order (by Pedro Agostinho):
+    - Jetson network definitions should use DHCP which is the default and it is asked of the users to revert any IP configurations that they have done both on the computers and on the Nvidia boards.
+    - Each quad should be paired with a wifi adaptor.
+    - The following procedure should be followed for each quad and for the users:
+      - IP intervals:
+        - 11.0.1.1 a 11.0.1.50 are for the quads (as explained above)
+        - The IP's from 11.0.1.51 onwards are reserved for users.
+Each user should register with the smallest non-used IP
+        - The first step is to obtain the MAC address of the Wifi dongle using ```ifconfig```.
+Obtain also the MAC address of your own computer if you are a user
+        - Next head to the browser page of the Quad-Base *http://tplinklogin.net/* user: admin pass: admin
+        - Head to *DHCP Options* and then to *Address Reservation*

-   If you are on Windows, ```ping``` these, and you'll probably find the right one).
+        - Then all you have to do is associate an IP to that MAC address If you are on Windows, ```ping``` these, and you'll probably find the right one).
 IF you want to connect via ethernet and the ethernet ports are not the listed above, my advice is rather than using a scanner to find the IP which can be time consuming, simply do the following:
     - With the ethernet disconnected, connect the dongle.
     - login via ssh, ```ssh ubuntu@ip```, where ip is one of the above, and accept the ssh key.
 The password is using the security protocol WPA/WPA2.
 Now you are connected to the NVidia.
 If you want to add work to this work please do so in a separate folder placed in ```/home/ubuntu```.
-To do so, ```mkdir ~/FirstnameLastname```.
+To do so, ```mkdir ~/FirstnameLastname```
     **DISCLAIMER**: spreading files outside your directory might lead into accidental deletion of part of your work.
 Also, make sure that all your files are also stored somewhere outside the device (GitLab/Github/etc...)
     - Insert the ethernet cable on the NVidia.
-Wait a bit and do ```ifconfig```.
+Wait a bit and do ```ifconfig```
     - see the IP address of **eth0**
     - Logout ssh and login with that IP address.
 Remove the wifi dongle.
-    - After you've done all this, please remember to do ```shutdown -h now``` to shut the NVidia down.
+    - After you've done all this, please remember to do ```shutdown -h now``` to shut the NVidia down

 ## 18 - How to fix a broken propeller
 First identify the propeller that is broken like so.